Sep 05 2024

 Reorient Your Data Center Layout to Increase Cooling

 While modern buildings excel at keeping hot air out and cool air in, older buildings can struggle.
 Consider a building update (Leadership in Energy and Environmental Design certification can help) that improves thermal efficiency and modernizes the climate system.
 For example, heating, ventilation and air-conditioning economizers use outside air to help keep data centers cool — a form of free cooling.
-Liquid cooling for data centers is also growing in popularity and is highly efficient.
+Liquid cooling for data centers is also growing in popularity and is highly effective.

 Click the banner to learn how your tech investments can play a crucial role in sustainability.